MatthewKnorr/cse310/README.md

 # Overview

-All text enclosed in curly braces should be removed and replaced with your text without curly braces.

 In my pursuit as a software engineer, I am dedicated to continual learning.
 My current focus involves mastering C++ and enhancing my proficiency in C#, aiming to solidify my foundation and uncover new opportunities for growth within the realm of software development.

-{Provide a description of your software

-A C# that describe how very simply it displays hello world, }
+The presented code represents a basic C# application, named "HelloWorld."
+Within this simple program, the Console.WriteLine method is employed to output the classic "Hello, World!" message to the console.
+This brief yet foundational example serves as an introduction to the fundamental structure of a C# console application.

-{Describe your purpose for creating this software.

-to refresh my memory on C# from my class a few semesters ago.
+The purpose of creating this simple "HelloWorld" C# program is to refresh my memory on C# from my class a few semesters ago.
+This straightforward example serves as a quick and practical way to revisit the basic syntax and structure of C#, providing a refresher on fundamental concepts learned in the past.
-}

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}